kevinmcareavey/jason-tutorial-series/md/tutorial-2.md

 The query result `true` means it can be proved from your Prolog program that Alice is a parent of Dave.

-According to the resolution scheme of Prolog there may in fact be multiple ways to prove (or resolve) a given Prolog query, which is why SWISH may display buttons labelled **Next**, ..., **Stop**.
+According to the resolution scheme of Prolog there may in fact be **multiple** ways to prove (or resolve) a given Prolog query, which is why SWISH may display buttons labelled **Next**, ..., **Stop**.

 Select **Next** under the query result, which requests a new solution.

 ![Figure](figures/swish-6.png)

 If **Next** is selected repeatedly then eventually there will be no more results available.
-When this happens Prolog will return `false` and SWISH will disable the results buttons.
-In this example the first result `true` thus indicates indicates that a solutions exists proving that Alice is a parent of Dave, while the second (and final) result `false` indicates that no more solutions exist.
-If two solutions existed then the results would have been `true`, `true`, `false`.
+When this happens Prolog will return `false` and SWISH will disable the result buttons.
+In this example the first result `true` thus indicates that a solution exists proving that Alice is a parent of Dave, while the second (and final) result `false` indicates that no more solutions exist.
+If two solutions had existed then the results would have been `true`, `true`, `false`.

 > **Note:** If you are submitting true/false queries then the fact that multiple solutions may exist is irrelevant, and there is no need to cycle through subsequent results.